mgnsk/dotfiles/README.md

 ## Run the toolbox

-Navigate to project directory and run the toolbox:
+Navigate to a project directory and run the toolbox:

 ```sh
 cd ~/Projects/project1